ABHAY0O7/GSoC-21-CASTOR/README.md

 <p align="center">
   <img src="https://github.com/ABHAY0O7/GSoC-21-CASTOR/blob/main/utils/Images/creation.jpg" alt="Summer-creation"/><br>
-  During this summer I thought that I am one of the character of this famous cartoon who is working on some cool things with my friends.
+  During this summer I thought that I am one of the character of this famous cartoon who is working on some cool things with his friends.
 I will never forget this period of my life.:wink:<br>
+  <h2 align = "center"> PS: Thanks for your precious time. 👋</h2>
 </p>